 Supplier Integrity Line

-Introduced in 2017, the Supplier Integrity Line from Geberit allows suppliers to anonymously report any violations of the guidelines set out in the Code of Conduct for Suppliers by Geberit employees and by competitors.
+Introduced in 2017, the Supplier Integrity Line from Geberit allows suppliers to anonymously report any violations of the guidelines set out in the Code of Conduct for Suppliers by Geberit employees or by competitors.
 The hotline is free of charge for users and is operated by an independent service company in a total of eleven languages.
-Violations can also be reported online via an external URL.
-No violations of the guidelines set out in the Code of Conduct for Suppliers were reported in 2021 (previous year: no violations reported).
+Violations can also be reported online via an external website.
+No violations of the guidelines set out in the Code of Conduct for Suppliers were reported in 2022 (previous year: no violations reported).

 Delivery capability and product availability in logistics ensured

 At the end of 2022, Group logistics comprised the central logistics centre for installation and flushing systems and piping systems in Pfullendorf (DE) as well as a decentralised network of 13 European distribution sites for ceramic appliances and bathroom furniture.